ReihanehIranManesh/SURF2022/generalTagging/README.md

 Source code for combining Mead’s already tagged objects with “ACURLS-all-google-mead-tags.csv", the output CSV file for the automatically tagged database by Google Vision.
 In the Mead database, 29% of 21,996 total images are already tagged, an initiative of the museum over the last three years largely engaging student interns.
 So, we wanted to have a file where we can combine both human-generated and computer-generated tags and be able to compare them easily.

+*merging.py*

+Tagging the whole database would have taken nearly nine hours, so we divided the images into two batches (13000, and 8996) and tagged each batch using a different computer.
+This is the source code for retrieving the results from the second batch stored in “remainder.csv” and combining it with the first batch, resulting in “ACURLS-all-google-mead-tags.csv" file, which contains the final CSV file with all the records of the database being tagged by Vision API.